God does have a plan for your life and

 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 [Romans 6:23]

-However, this is not God’s perfect plan for you because He loves you and does not want you eternally separated from Him.
+God’s perfect plan for you is not death.
+He loves you and does not want you eternally separated from Him.

 He is patient with you, not wanting anyone to perish, but everyone to come to repentance.
 [2 Peter 3:9]